List of Top 10 characters

 This is a list of Top 10 characters.
-Top 10 is a comic book series published by Wildstorm Comics under their America's Best Comics imprint.
+Top 10 is a comic book series published by WildStorm under their America's Best Comics imprint.
 All characters were created by Alan Moore unless otherwise stated.

-The following list includes characters from the original twelve issue series that ran from 2000–2001, the five issue Smax mini-series (2003), and the five issue mini-series Top 10: Beyond The Farthest Precinct (2005).
+The following list includes characters from the original twelve issue series that ran from 2000–2001, the five issue Smax miniseries (2003), and the five issue miniseries Top 10: Beyond The Farthest Precinct (2005).

 Officers

 Top 10 is the tenth precinct in a multiversal police force.
 It is responsible for law enforcement in the city of Neopolis, where most citizens are superhuman, alien, robot, monsters, or magical beings of some sort.
 To police a city like this, extraordinary individuals are needed.

 S.W.A.T.
 Team Leader Bill "The Wolfspider" Bailey

-Leader (and apparently only member) of Top 10's SWAT team, he is usually seen inside a multi-armed exo-skeleton and armed with a variety of hi-tech weaponry.
+Leader (and apparently only member) of Top 10's SWAT team, Bailey is usually seen inside a multi-armed exo-skeleton and armed with a variety of hi-tech weaponry.
 Bailey lost his legs in a teleporter accident.